Flexible non-parametric regression models for compositional data

 The need for valid regression models for compositional data in practice has led to several developments in this area, many of which have been proposed in recent years.
 The first regression model for compositional response data was developed by \cite{ait2003}, commonly referred to as Aitchison's model, and was based on the additive log-ratio transformation defined in Section \ref{trans}.
-Dirichlet regression was applied to compositional data in \cite{gueorguieva2008, hijazi2009, melo2009}. \cite{iyengar2002} investigated the generalized Liouville family of distributions that permits distributions with negative or mixed correlation and also contains non-Dirichlet distributions with non-positive correlation.
-The additive log-ratio transformation was again used by \cite{tolosana2009} while \cite{egozcue2012} extended Aitchison's regression model by using a transformation similar to the isometric log-ratio transformation (see Section \ref{trans}) but, instead of employing the Helmert sub-matrix, chose a different orthogonal matrix that is compositional data dependent.
+Dirichlet regression was applied to compositional data in \cite{gueorguieva2008, hijazi2009, melo2009}.
+The additive log-ratio transformation was again used by \cite{tolosana2009} while \cite{egozcue2012} extended Aitchison's regression model by using an isometric log-ratio transformation but, instead of employing the usual Helmert sub-matrix, \cite{egozcue2012} chose a different orthogonal matrix that is compositional data dependent.

 A drawback of the aforementioned regression models is their inability to handle zero values directly and, consequently, a few models have recently been proposed to address the zero problem.
 In particular, \cite{scealy2011} transformed the compositional data onto the unit hyper-sphere and introduced the Kent regression which treats zero values naturally.
 Spatial compositional data with zeros were modelled in \cite{leininger2013} from the Bayesian stance.
-In \cite{mullahy2015}, regression models of economic share data were estimated, where the shares could take zero values with nontrivial probability.
 Alternative regression models in the field of econometrics and applicable when zero values are present are discussed in \cite{murteira2016}.
 In \cite{tsagris2015a}, a regression model that minimizes the Jensen-Shannon divergence was proposed while in \cite{tsagris2015b}, $\alpha$-regression (a generalization of Aitchison's log-ratio regression) was introduced, and both of these approaches are compatible with zeros.
-As an extension of Dirichlet regression allowing for zeros, \cite{tsagris2018b} developed the zero adjusted Dirichlet regression.
+An extension to Dirichlet regression allowing for zeros was developed by \cite{tsagris2018b} and referred to as zero adjusted Dirichlet regression.